 Train Transportation out of Kansai Airport

 If you are leaving Kansai Airport, the line you are going to take will heavily depend on your first destination, as Kansai is full of very popular cities like Kyoto, Osaka, Nara, and Kobe, to name a few.

 Don’t hesitate to ask the Travel desk of the Kansai Tourist Information Center on the 1st Floor of Terminal 1 about everything related to transportation in and out of the airport, tickets, and hotel booking.

 Downloadable maps are also available if you do not plan on getting a portable WiFi or SIM right from the airport.

 Get a Rechargeable Train Card (IC Card)

-Japan is a country often regarded as the king of convenience, and this is clearly on display with their public transportation system.
+Japan is a country often regarded as the king of convenience, and this is clearly on display with its public transportation system.
 Have you ever heard of an IC card?
-If you haven’t, you definitely need get one for your trip as it will save you a lot of time and headaches.
-IC cards look like a credit card and act as a rechargeable train ticket that can be recharged at any train station in the greater Kansai area.
-If you plan to travel outside of the main cities, you may need to switch to paper tickets at some point, since both Suica and Icoca cards aren’t always accepted in the countryside.
+If you haven’t, you definitely need to get one for your trip, as it will save you a lot of time and headaches.
+IC cards look like credit cards and act as rechargeable train tickets that can be recharged at train stations throughout Japan.

-It doesn’t matter which card you get, because Suica and Icoca can be recharged at each other’s ticket terminals and can be used at any train station in Kansai.
+It doesn’t matter which card you get because Suica and Icoca can be recharged at each other’s ticket terminals and can be used at train stations in Japan.